Danielnatham/Danielnatham/README.md

 - 👋 Hi, I’m @Danielnatham
-- :mortar_board: currently studying computer science at Federal University of Sergipe
+- :mortar_board: I’m currently studying computer science at Federal University of Sergipe
 - 👀 I’m interested in games, films and geek culture
 - 🌱 I’m currently learning Hibernate, Spring Boot and Java
 - 📫 How to reach linkedin.com/in/daniel-nathan-reis/